lstn/figma-anylink/README.md

 - **Undo/redo support** - All link operations are properly integrated with Figma's undo/redo system
 - **Auto-refresh** - Link table automatically updates to stay in sync with your document

-## Disclaimer
+## ⚖️ Disclaimer

-This plugin is free, OSS, licensed under Apache 2.0 - and will always be free - however, if you'd really like to support me for taking the time to write & maintain this - please consider a (very small) contribution on Ko-fi: [☕ https://ko-fi.com/lstn](https://ko-fi.com/lstn) - this is absolutely not necessary but helps fund my more hands-on hobbies :)
+This plugin is free, OSS, licensed under Apache 2.0 - and will always be free - however, if you'd really like to support me for taking the time to write & maintain this - please consider making a (very small) contribution to me on Ko-fi: [☕ https://ko-fi.com/lstn](https://ko-fi.com/lstn) - this is absolutely not necessary but helps fund my more hands-on hobbies :)

+If you prefer contributing code instead, please do!